chrishowejones/blog-film-ratings/README.md

 ### Setup

-When you first clone this repository, run:
+When you first clone this repository, cd into the cloned directory and run:

 ```sh
 lein duct setup